-What is a Creative Resume and When You Need One
+What Is a Creative Resume and When Do You Need One?

 Even when unemployment is low, the pool of candidates for many jobs remains large.
 If you’re trying to land a high-paying position or a job in a desirable industry, you may need to make your resume stand out from the competition.

 The question is: should you create a “fun” resume to get the hiring manager’s attention?
 Some job seekers have started creating nontraditional resumes that go beyond the standard, one- or two-page typed sheet of paper.
 These resumes are typically online, creative, and catchy -- designed to showcase your skills and qualifications in a way that words on paper can't.

 Typically, these resumes make use of the applicants’ creative skills and thus are appropriate for their industry and for the job they’re seeking.
 For example, a graphic designer might create an infographic resume to display their design skills, while a TV/film editor might make a video resume.

 There are also a number of free services online that will take your information and turn it into an infographic resume, online portfolio, or similar.

 Nontraditional resumes are not for everyone.
 However, they can be beneficial for certain types of job applicants.

 Nontraditional resumes are ideal for job seekers in particularly creative industries, such as marketing and design.